-Cradle cap usually doesn't require medical treatment.
-It clears up on its own within a few months.
-In the meantime, wash your baby's hair once a day with mild baby shampoo and brush the scalp lightly with a soft brush to loosen the scale.
+Cradle cap usually doesn't require medical treatment, as it usually goes away on its own.
+In the meantime, wash your baby's hair once a day with mild baby shampoo.
+If the scaling is heavy, apply mineral oil to the scalp for a couple of hours before shampooing.
+Then wash the hair as usual and brush the scalp lightly with a soft brush to loosen the scale.

-If frequent shampooing doesn't help, consult your baby's doctor.
-He or she may recommend an adult dandruff shampoo, such as one containing 2 percent antifungal ketoconazole medication.
+If frequent shampooing doesn't help, talk with your baby's doctor about products that might help, such as a low-potency hydrocortisone cream or a shampoo with 2 percent antifungal ketoconazole medication.
 Be sure the shampoo doesn't get in your baby's eyes, as it may cause irritation.
-Hydrocortisone cream is sometimes helpful to reduce redness and inflammation.

 Don't use over-the-counter cortisone or antifungal creams without talking to your baby's doctor, because some of these products can be toxic when absorbed through a baby's skin.
 Dandruff shampoos that contain salicylic acid aren't recommended for use in babies either, because they can be absorbed through the skin.